BorisTheBrave/RuleBook/README.md

 No NuGet package for now, let me know if that is desirable.

-It's easiset to use a prebuilt .dll or a .zip containing the sources.
+It's easiest to use a prebuilt .dll or a .zip containing the sources.
 Either can be found in GitHub releases.

 If you want to build from source, you will need to run `gen.py` to generate all the variant classes.